diogotcorreia/master-thesis/docs/content/ch02-background.typ

 One of those cases is when handling default parameters of functions, where it stores the defaults in `__defaults__` (a tuple) and `__kwdefaults__` (a dictionary), for unnamed and named parameters respectively.
-Changing one of these values affects all future calls to the respective function, if they do not include a value for the given parameter.
+Changing one of these values affects all future calls to the respective function that omit a value for the given parameter.

 Modifying the values of `__defaults__` can be challenging because tuples are immutable, so `__defaults__` would need to be polluted in one go, as a tuple.